Quaquaro/capstone-project/README.md

 ## Lessons Learned

-I've learned how to build multi-step forms with react and how to process user inputs.
-I've also learned how to build components in Storybook and how to test them with the react testing library.
-Additionally, I've got to know the framer-motion library and used it to implement animations in my app.
+I have learned the following things:

+- Creating multi-step forms
+- Component and test driven development
+- Fetching data with axios
+- Animations with framer-motion

 # TABULA RASA